The aim of the Pragmatics of SAT (PoS) workshop series is to provide a venue for researchers working on

 The sixteenth edition took place before the SAT and CP conferences in Glasgow, Scotland.

 The 2026 edition is the seventeenth edition of the workshop.
-It takes place during the Federated Logic Conference in Lisbon.

-The workshop will take place in July 19, 2026 (exact date and place TBD).
+The workshop will take place in July 19, 2026 as a part of FLoC 2026 (exact place/room TBA).

-The papers will be made available open access under the CC BY 4.0 license after the workshop to allow the authors to take into account the feedback received during the workshop.
+access under the CC BY 4.0 license after the workshop to allow the authors to take into account the feedback received during the workshop.

 The workshop welcomes several categories of submissions: